gitchilliuk/quicksurvey/readme.md

 # Project

-A Quick Survey/Poll between class teacher and students, could be used as feedback form.
+Quick Survey/Poll between class teacher and students, could be used as a feedback form, the teacher can organize some kind of voting among students, or create a general survey for students.

 ## Getting Started